 - You're looking for something new to do in bed

-- You want to become even more intimate with your partner
+- You want to become more intimate with your partner

 - You want to try to reconnect with your partner

-Although tantra is good for all regardless of gender, our sex expert Dominnique says that “the concept of slowing down and not being goal-orientated when practising tantra could be particularly helpful for women.
+Although tantra is good for all regardless of gender, Karetsos says that "the concept of slowing down and not being goal-orientated when practising tantra could be particularly helpful for women.
 Research suggests arousal and pleasure are far more context-driven for women, who need to feel free from pressure and distractions in order to fully relax and enjoy themselves.